13 Day Tanzania Safari

 The Hadzabe are one of Tanzania's last remaining hunter-gatherer tribes, residing primarily around Lake Eyasi in the northern part of the country.
 Living a lifestyle largely unchanged for thousands of years, the Hadzabe rely on hunting and gathering for their sustenance, moving frequently within their territory to follow game and forage for wild fruits and tubers.
 They are renowned for their exceptional tracking skills and intimate knowledge of the local flora and fauna.
 The Hadzabe speak a unique click language and have a rich cultural heritage, with traditions and beliefs deeply rooted in their close connection to nature.
 Here you will interact with them and have the opportunity to go on a hunt with the men or foraging with the Hadzabe women.

-You’ll also visit the Datoga tribe, known for their metalsmithing skills, and attend the once-a-month Ghorofani Market near Lake Eyasi.
+You’ll also visit the Datoga tribe, known for their metal smithing skills, and attend the once-a-month Ghorofani Market near Lake Eyasi.

 Cultural Center Visit

-Following a leisurely breakfast, embark on a culturally enriching visit to the Iraqwi Cultural Centre in Karatu.
+Following a leisurely breakfast, embark on a culturally enriching visit to the Iraqw Cultural Centre in Karatu.
 Here, you'll delve into the fascinating history of Tanzania, presented by Daniel Tewa, learning about the migration patterns of various tribes across Africa and gaining insights into the diverse heritage of Tanzanians.

 Later in the day, journey to the renowned Ngorongoro Crater for a scenic lunch above one of Tanzania's premier wildlife destinations.
 The Ngorongoro Crater offers a thrilling viewpoint of Earth's largest unbroken and unflooded caldera.